ICD-10 Chapter V: Mental and Behavioural Disorders

 Correspondence between DSM-IV and ICD-10

-There is a degree of correspondence between the current DSM-IV Somatoform Disorders categories and the equivalent section in ICD-10: Chapter V. This table sets out how the two classification systems currently correspond for Somatoform Disorders [1].
+There was a degree of correspondence between the DSM-IV Somatoform Disorders categories and the equivalent disorder section in ICD-10: Chapter V. This table sets out how the two classification systems corresponded for Somatoform Disorders [1].

-Current DSM-IV Codes and Categories for Somatoform Disorders and ICD-10 Equivalents
+(The now retired) DSM-IV Codes and Categories for Somatoform Disorders and the ICD-10 Equivalents:

 [1] Source: Mayou R, Kirmayer LJ, Simon G, Kroenke K, Sharpe M: Somatoform disorders: time for a new approach in DSM-V. Am J Psychiat.
 2005;162:847–855.
 [Neurasthenia (classified in ICD-10: Chapter V at F48.0) is not categorized in DSM-IV.]